-During the year, the Finance Committee meets with all Department, Committees, and Boards to reviews requests for funds.
-Based on a review of anticipated source of revenue, the Finance Committee proposes a budget for the next fiscal year at the Annual Town Meeting.
+During the year, the Finance Committee meets with all Departments, Committees, and Boards to review requests for funds (see calendar of meetings for FY23 budget here).
+Based on a review of anticipated source of revenue, the Finance Committee then proposes a budget for the next fiscal year to be voted at the Annual Town Meeting.

 The most recent and up-to-date meeting notices are available on the Town Calendar.

 All meetings will be held virtually until the Stay-at-home COVID-19 mandate has been lifted.
 The zoom meeting link is provided in the meeting's posted agenda.
 All of our meetings are public and the public is always welcome.

 Guides for Municipal Financial Management

 These Guidelines, developed with consultant Joe Markarian, Director of Technical Assistance in the Division of Local Services, concern Shutesbury's policies, best practices, annual calendar, and coordination with other committees and boards.
 The Guidelines were approved by the Select Board and Finance Committee in 2018.